 Ultimately, what makes an email campaign successful is the combination of understanding your market, sending specific targeted content and following-up through their preferred engagement channel in order to convert them from a prospect to a customer.
 Using real-time analytics, you can track engagement to prioritise your follow-up activity.

+A good website analytics system is another tool you should have in your digital marketing suite.
 You should already be tracking total amount of visitors, most popular pages and pages per visit on your website.
 These are basic metrics that give you an idea of website activity but don’t really give you the information from which any significant insight can be drawn.

 Some of the latest innovations in website analytics now provide the ability to dig deeper into the minds of visitors and think of them less as ‘traffic’ but as individuals with different needs, focuses and preferences.
 Therefore, you can understand how best to target them with relevant material.
 Tools are available to identify a variety of key details including gender, age, job role and location.
 Information such as this can guide your segmentation and produce intelligent content that responds to each buying persona.